d3vaashish/Vim-Reloaded/README.md

 <a href="https://imgflip.com/gif/31yyq2"><img src="https://i.imgflip.com/31yyq2.gif" title="made at imgflip.com"/></a>

 Features:
-         Line Numbering, Syntax highlighting, auto completion of brackets, starting and end of statement.
+         Line Numbering, Syntax highlighting, auto completion of brackets, starting and end of statement, mouse support in insertion mode.

 Note: U might not be  able to see this file (.vimrc) normally, since it's a hidden file meant for customizing VIM Editor.